garykac/woven/docs/spell-list.md

 ### Endurance
 ```
-X @ . .
-X
+@ X
 ```
 Element: Earth

 Category: Starter, Terrain, Mage Move

-When cast: For the rest of this turn, you may ignore the movement penalty for rough terrain or changing elevation.
+When cast: While this spell is active, you may ignore the movement penalty for rough terrain or changing elevation.

 ### Expand
 ```